elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr.i} I remember one day in November; you were not yet 6 months old, and the master entered our hut---muddy like a blood moon---and he teased your small brawny limbs, he was a very good master
+- {: .pr.i} I remember that day in November; you were almost 6 months old, and the master entered our hut---muddy like a blood moon---and he teased your small brawny limbs, he was a very good master
 - {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed, and his mouth teased you with sweet words; it will be a good piece, he said; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and she said other kind things to the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm

 ---